ottersem/ottersem.github.io/_projects/Game_Engine_Assignment.md

   - name: Team up
   - name: Before we start...
   - name: What we gonna do is...
-  - name: What i develpoed is...
+  - name: What I developed is...
     subsections:
       - name: Camera.cs
       - name: DialogueUI.cs